jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2a-agentic-hotel-concierge.md

 - Run a script to upload the dataset and create the KnowledgeBase and agent.
 - Create and Test your First Agent with Retrieval Augmented Generation (RAG).
-- Run the Problem-Solving Concierge using the OCI Agent Development Kit (ADK).

 ### Prerequisites
 This lab assumes you have the following: